Hennc94/Game-Project/README.md

 # Play Instructions

- - This is Connect Four, either player must make an attempt to match four spaces in a row to win.
+ - This is Connect Four, both players must make an attempt to match four spaces in a row to win.
  - Spaces are occupied starting from the bottom up